 What’s an often overlooked piece of advice to writers wanting to be published in literary magazines?

 Read a copy of the magazine before you submit.
 If possible, purchase a copy before you submit your work.
 That will help you determine if the journal is a good fit for your work and it will support the journal, most of which are run on shoestring budgets.
-Submitting blind may be less work, but it’s not nearly as effective—and without support, literary magazines fail, leading to fewer places to publish your work overall.
+Submitting aimlessly may be less work, but it’s not nearly as effective—and without support, literary magazines fail, leading to fewer places to publish your work overall.

 Follow Nimrod on Facebook!